 Many veterinary ophthalmologists advise clients to administer Ocu-GLO™ up until the evening prior to surgery, and then no food, supplement, or oral medications the morning of surgery.

-Ocu-GLO™ is to be restarted with dinner the evening of surgery if the patient is eating well -- either at home or if the patient is in the clinic.
+Ocu-GLO™ is to be administered at mealtime the evening of surgery if the patient is eating well -- either at home or if the patient is in the clinic.
 We always recommend that the owner check with their veterinarian before administering any supplement prior to surgery.

 Fecal coloration change with Ocu-GLO™, which can be normal.
 Usually you will see more of a hint of yellow because of the strong lutein ingredient that comes from the yellow marigold plant.